 Responding to all positive reviews is not necessary, especially if it is just a mere ‘thank you’ from the guest.
 Be selective and respond to detailed and elaborate positive reviews to thank the user for taking extra time to leave a great note about their stay in your hotel.

 Ask For Reviews

 Not having reviews is like being invisible.
 Even bad reviews are better than no reviews, if you handle it correctly.
 So, how exactly do you go about getting reviews?

-3. Develop a Relationship With Local Convention and Visitors Bureau (CVB)
+6. Connect With Your Local Convention and Visitors Bureau (CVB)

-The first step to world dominance is with your local convention and visitors bureau (CVB).
-That’s right– you need to establish partnerships with your local tourism office so that they can send guests your way.
+The most effective way to be well-known in your area or city is to tap your local convention and visitors bureau (CVB).
+You need to establish partnerships with your local tourism office so that they can send guests your way.

 When a guest is researching things to do in your city, they’ll come across the city’s official tourism website.
-It’s a huge endorsement for you to be listed on the site’s inevitable “hotels around the area” section.
+It’s a huge endorsement for you to be listed on the site’s “hotels around the area or where to stay” section.
 You want to market your hotel in as many avenues as possible.

 Traci Suppa offers compelling ways to maximize your relationship with tourism promotion organizations.
 It’s free to introduce yourself, and it costs nothing to invite key staff members from your local tourism board over to your hotel for a tour.
 The point is to let them know that you’re interested in marketing programs.

 Contact your local CVB, and ask to be included on their list of recommended hotels.
 Be a part of the organization’s events.
 Offer to host an event in your hotel.
 Make opportunities for your hotel to remain at the top of mind for the local tourism board.
 You want them to market for you.
 Remember that each day, hordes of potential guests reached their site through organic search.
 You want them to pass on that link juice to your site and your hotel.